tbousiou/smartCH4-prediction-api/README.md

 Predict the methane production of a biogas plant using the smartCH4 prediction model

 # Installation
+Clone the repo

+`git clone repo_url`

-Install a python virtual environment and required packages `python3 -m venv venv`
+Install a python virtual environment and required packages.

+`python3 -m venv venv`

 `source venv/bin/activate`

-`pip install darts fastapi`
+`pip install darts fastapi` or `pip install -r requirements.txt`

 # Execution
-For development
+For development use `dev` command

 `fastapi dev api.py`

-For production
+For production use `run` command.
+You mighy need to specify a port number with `xxxx`

 `fastapi run api.py --port xxxx`

+# Deploay as a Linux service
 For production it's better to create a linux systemd service.

-See `example.service` file.
+Edit `exampe.service` and replace `/path_to_app` with

+Copy `exampe.service` to `/etc/systemd/system`

+Reload the service files to include the new service.

+`sudo systemctl daemon-reload`

+Start your service

+`sudo systemctl start your-service.service`

+To enable your service on every reboot

+`sudo systemctl enable example.service`

 Of course there other ways for deployment see https://fastapi.tiangolo.com/deployment/